flusio/Flus/docs/docker.md

 $ ./docker/bin/psql
 ```

-They only delegate the commands to their respective containers via `docker-compose`.
+They only delegate the commands to their respective containers via `docker compose`.
 Just take a look at the files to understand!